-- The essays must be uploaded in separate files in a .doc, .docx or .pdf format, with a maximum size of 5MB;
+- The essay must be uploaded in a .doc, .docx or .pdf format, with a maximum size of 5MB;

-- The essays must be uploaded when you are completing the online application form.
-Therefore, it is important that you have them ready at the time of application;
+- The essay must be uploaded when you are completing the online application form.
+Therefore, it is important that you have it ready at the time of application;

-- Both essays must be written in English (no other language is accepted);
+- Must be written in English (no other language is accepted);

-- You must make sure that each text has a maximum of 500 words (approximately one page).
-This word limit requires candidates to have the skill of summarizing.
+- You must make sure that the text has a maximum of 6,000 characters (approximately one page).
+This character limit requires candidates to have the skill of summarizing.

-- The files cannot be password protected and their contents must be searchable.
+- The file cannot be password protected and its content must be searchable.
 This is because the committee may use a special software to identify plagiarism.
-Therefore, great care must be taken not to include any plagiarism in the essays, even if it is a short section.
-In other words, you must be certain that your essays are 100% original;
+Therefore, great care must be taken not to include any plagiarism in the essay, even if it is a short section.
+In other words, you must be certain that your essay is 100% original;

 - The questions should be answered in the first person.
 Therefore, avoid saying what you and your team could do and concentrate on your own contributions;